Post-Traumatic Growth: Is It Possible To Change For The Better After Trauma?

 Takeaway

-Post-traumatic growth generally refers to the idea that a positive change can occur after a person experiences trauma.
+Post-traumatic growth refers to the idea that a positive change can occur after a person experiences trauma.
 Growth might occur in five general areas: greater appreciation of life, improved relationships with others, seeing new possibilities, increased sense of strength and spiritual changes.
 If you’re looking for support with coping after trauma, online therapy can help.
 BetterHelp can connect you with an online therapist in your area of need.

 Learn to heal from the impacts of trauma